csorgyu/uda_capstone/project_files/README.md

 The goal of the project is creating a classification model with the 2 primary toolkits Azure ML Workspace offers for a selected dataset.
 For my own work I chose the [Heart failure clinical data|https://www.kaggle.com/andrewmvd/heart-failure-clinical-data].

-There are 2 major modeling tasks and with deployment tasks included to be delivered
+There are 2 major modeling tasks and with deployment tasks included to be delivered and one elective
-- [ ] Delivering a model with the Auto ML functionality
+- [x] Delivering a model with the Auto ML functionality (2 deployment formats, pkl and onnx based model)
-- [x] Delivering a model created as my own work and optimized with the hyperdrive feature of Azure ML
+- [x] Delivering a model created as my own work and optimized with the hyperdrive feature of Azure ML (3 hyperdrive runs, 2 models, 2 different parameter space sampling on the second)
+- [x] Saving the model in ONNX format

 The best model needs to be deployed and tested for consumption in both of the cases.